 When I started my recovery, I didn't let go of all my fitness rules immediately.
 Sure, I accepted pretty quickly that I need to let go of intense exercise.
 My running was already pretty minimal, so that made things easier.
 But letting go of HIIT and lifting was difficult.

-Then I read that it’s okay to still do yoga and walking.
+Then I read from NPNW that it's okay to still do yoga and walking.
 So I decided to stick with those as well as I could.
 But because my workout addiction was still pretty strong, I wanted to have a plan for these things as well.
 Something that holds me accountable, right!

 I have to go and do yoga 2-3 x / week no matter what.
 I have to walk 10K every day, rain or shine.